 - “When your room is clean, we can talk about it.”

-- “You may not go because your homework is not done.”
+- “You can go when your homework is done.”

 - “What do you think will happen if you do that?”